Zápy: Sport

-Sight
+Sights

+The main landmark of Zápy is the Church of Saint James the Great.
+It was built in the Baroque style in the 18th century, probably according to the design by Kilian Ignaz Dientzenhofer.
+Next to the church is a separate Renaissance bell tower.

 A cultural monument is the ruin of the former Gothic fortress.
 Only the cellars, the torso of the palace and a fragment of the tower have survived to this day.